drewletcher/html-data-parser/README.md

 HtmlDataParser constructor takes an options object with the following fields.
 One of `url` or `data` arguments is required.

-`{URL|string} url` - The local path or URL of the HTML document.
+`{String|URL} url` - The local path or URL of the HTML document.

-`{string} data` - HTML document in a string.
+`{String|Uint8Array} data` - HTML document in a string.

 Common Options:

-`{string|regexp} heading` - Heading, H1-H6 element, in the document after which the parser will look for a TABLE; optional, default: none.
+`{String|RegExp} heading` - Heading, H1-H6 element, in the document after which the parser will look for a TABLE; optional, default: none.
 The parser does a string comparison or regexp match looking for first occurrence of `heading` value in a heading element.
 If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

-`{string|regexp} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
+`{String|RegExp} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
 The parser does a string comparison of the `id` value in TABLE elements ID attribute.
 If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

-`{number} cells` - Minimum number of cells in tabular data; optional, default: 1.
+`{Number} cells` - Minimum number of cells in tabular data; optional, default: 1.
 The parser will NOT output rows with less than `cells` number of cells.

-`{boolean} newlines` - Preserve new lines in cell data; optional, default: false.
+`{Boolean} newlines` - Preserve new lines in cell data; optional, default: false.
 When false newlines will be replaced by spaces.
 Preserving newlines characters will keep the formatting of multiline text such as descriptions.
 Though, newlines are problematic for cells containing multi-word identifiers and keywords that might be wrapped in the cell text.

-`{boolean} trim` - trim whitespace from output values, default: true.
+`{Boolean} trim` - trim whitespace from output values, default: true.

 ## Streaming Usage